-Reported war-related developments do not change the threat picture for the wider Black Sea - the northwestern area is still considered an active war zone.
+Reported war-related developments, during the past, do not change the threat picture for the wider Black Sea - the north-western area is still considered an active war zone.
 Details about recent incidents can be found at the end of the report.